nishantjr/ml-tableau/docs/tableau.md

     Now, consider an infinite trace.
     If an (resolve), (or), or (and) nodes occur infinitely often, some other node of lower parity must also occur infinitely often.
     Consider the lowest priority node that occurs inifinitely often.
     If it is a (nu), (dapp), or (forall), then player $1$ wins.
     It cannot be a (mu) node since (mu) nodes strictly decrease the signature, a well-founded measure.

-    If it is a (exists) or (app)-node, the tableau reduces them immediately.
+    Suppose it is a (exists) or (app)-node (for sake of contradiction).
-    > TODO: Why can it not recurr on the same trace?
-    >
-    > - The only way for it to recurr (on the same trace) would be through a $\forall$ it creates
-    > - But the $\forall$ pattern would have a smaller size, and therefore cannot recreate the exists?
+    Let us consider an (infinite) suffix of the trace that doesn't have any (nu) or (mu) nodes.
+    This must exist, otherwise (mu) or (nu), with lower priority would repeat infinitely.
+    Now, every rule application reduces the depth of the pattern.
+    So, (exists) or (app) cannot infinitely occur without a (mu) or (nu) rule appearing infinitely often as well.

+Notice that this proof does not in anyway rely on the properties of guarded patterns.
+Thus, if it is shown that no pre-model exists for any tableau the pattern is not satisfiable.

+## Pre-models imply models

+Next we want to show that for any guarded pattern, if player $1$ wins, then the pattern is indeed satisfiable -- i.e. for every pre-model, there is a satisfying model.
+To do so, we will construct a model from the pre-model.

+Let $S$ be a pre-model for a tableau $\mathcal T = \langle N , L : N \to \Sequent \rangle$.
+For a constant $c \in K$, we say that two nodes $v, w \in N$ are $c$-equivalent if
+$c$ is in the elements of each node in the path from $v$ to $w$, inclusive.
+This relation defines an equivalence class.
+Notice that each equivalence class is a subtree of the tableau.

+Let $T_{equiv_c}$ be the set of equivalence classes in $T$ for a constant $c$ and $T_{equiv_K} = \Union_{c\in K} T_{equiv_c}$.

+Let the carrier set $M \subset K \times T_{equiv_K}$ of the constructed model be the pairs of elements in the sequent and their corresponding $c$-equivalence classes that include a node used by the winning strategy.

 Lemma

-:   For a pattern $\phi$, given a pre-model we may build a satisfying model.
+:   For a *guarded* pattern $\phi$, given a pre-model we may build a satisfying model.

+Proof

+:   TODO

 Lemma

 :  The existance of a refutation implies $\lnot \phi$ is valid.

-## Termination
+# Termination

 \newpage

-## Pseudocode
+# Pseudocode

 ```
 class ClosureMembership: